kr-colab/disperseNN2/docs/source/vignette.rst

    Plot of training history.
 X-axis the training iteration, and Y-axis is mean squared error.

 This plot shows that the validation loss decreases over time, without too much under- or over-fitting.
+Note that your outputs may diverge from those in the vignette, even if your results are reproducible on your machine.
+This is due to differences in software environment, e.g., numpy version.